ncatlab/nlab-content/pages/7/5/1/8/28157/content.md

 The category of coherent functors over an abelian category was studied in

 * M. Auslander, _Coherent functors_, In: Eilenberg, S., Harrison, D.K., MacLane, S., Röhrl, H. (eds) Proceedings of the Conference on Categorical Algebra, La Jolla 1965, Springer, 1966.

+Finitely presented additive functors on abelian categories with values in abelian groups are the topic of Ch.
+10 in

+* Mike Prest, _Purity, spectra and localization_, Enc.
+Math.
+Appl.
+112 (2009)